 • eating dirty vegetables or fruits;

-• eating vegetables or fruits washed with contaminated water;
+• by eating vegetables or fruits washed with contaminated water;

-• putting a toy or other object in your mouth that contains bacteria.
+• putting a toy or other object that contains bacteria into your mouth.

 Sooner or later, infectious diseases occur in every child.
-However, all children tolerate them differently.
-What is it connected with?
-Immunity plays a decisive role in the development of an infectious disease.
-Children with strong immunity rarely get sick, and they endure any illness in a mild form.
-That is why the peak incidence of dysentery occurs in the first three years of a child's life, when the formation of the immune system takes place.
+However, all children experience them differently.
+What is this connected with?
+Immunity plays a decisive role in the development of a particular infectious disease.
+Children with strong immunity rarely get sick, and they tolerate any illness in a mild form.
+That is why the peak incidence of dysentery occurs in the first three years of a child’s life, when the immune system is being formed.
 The following factors increase the likelihood of infection:

 • artificial feeding;